 Speaking of parents, people like my dad think it’s my religious duty to have offspring.
 Of course he would think that.
 Thanks to him, I spent my formative years picketing and praying outside abortion clinics, absorbing rocks and bottles and insults from passersby.
 Sorry, but slavish devotion to religious dogma is not going to work as a reason for me either.
 I gave up religion a long time ago and couldn’t give two flips about “be fruitful and multiply.”

-Others wink at me and go, “Well, you say that now, but just wait until you meet the right person.”
+Others smirk at me and go, “Well, you say that now, but just wait until you meet the right person.”
 Huh?
 How does the “right person” suddenly make me like or want kids?
-And if she wanst kids, then how is she the right person?
+And if she wants kids, then how is she the right person?
+Why would I even be dating someone who wants kids in the first place?
 Which brings me to dating.
 I’ve been adamant about not wanting kids over the course of this blog.
 What I had been less certain about was when and whether to disclose it during the dating process.

 Part of me thought that honesty was the best policy.
 The rest of me thought that was an exceptionally bad idea.
 I was already having horrible luck with women; shooting myself in the foot wouldn’t help.
 But I also didn’t think it was fair to lead anyone on or waste their time.
 I didn’t have the heart to lie, even though some encouraged me to do just that.
 The first time it came up on a date, I was honest and it tanked the rest of the evening.
 After that I did my best to waffle or avoid the subject altogether.